masoodfaisal/ml-workshop/docs/workshop-5-deployment.md

 ```
 https://customerchurnuser29252021001555355372-ml-workshop.apps.cluster-1da7.1da7.example.opentlc.com/api/v1.0/predictions
 ```
-Alternatively, you can find it by filtering on your username on the OpenShift Routes screen.
+Alternatively, you can find the hostname (preceding the _/api/v1.0/predictions_ path) by filtering on your username on the OpenShift Routes screen.
 It there are more than one, pick the one with your most recent experiment id:
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/39-inferencing-route.png)